MareiLu/ess-study-project/README.md

 “Is trust in political parties linked to perceived fairness of the political system – and how does this differ between Eastern and Western Europe?”
 → Compare regions; link institutional trust with system legitimacy

-“Does feeling represented politically increase voter turnout among socioeconomically disadvantaged groups?”
-→ Focus on working class, education, income, and “feeling close to a party”

 🧠 Psychological and Subjective Factors in Political Attitudes “What role does perceived safety play in support for authoritarian attitudes?”
 → Combine crime perception and authoritarian value items

-“How do feelings of political alienation influence support for radical parties?”
-→ Focus on political disillusionment and support for extremist parties

-“Is political polarization associated with perceived social tensions in everyday life?”
-→ Explore links between group/class tension and ideological views

-🗳️ Democracy, Participation, and Forms of Politics “What factors shape support for direct democracy versus parliamentary democracy in Europe?”
-→ Variables like political interest, education, trust in institutions

-“What distinguishes non-voters from protest voters in their political attitudes?”
-→ Focus on disengagement, anti-system sentiment, party identification

 “How is political knowledge linked to preferences for strong authoritarian leadership?”
 → Link media consumption/information and “strong leader” preferences

-🏛️ Institutional Trust & Legitimacy
-“What predicts trust in the judicial system in countries with high vs. low perceived corruption?”
-→ Combine country-level corruption data with individual trust ratings

 “To what extent do socioeconomic factors influence trust in the police – compared to other institutions?”
 → Examine education, income, migration background vs. trust in police, parliament, parties